uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

 In most operating systems, all files and directories are located with a **path**.
 The “path” is the "full name" of every file & directory.

-In a Unix-based operating system, the files are organized into a _tree_ structure.
+In a Unix-based operating system, the files are organized into a _tree_ structure (the method to store and organize the files is called **filesystem**, e.g. ext3,ext4, NTFS, etc).
 The tree is "upside down" because the **root directory** is at the top, and directories branch off from there.
 The root directory is indicated with a forward slash `/`.

 {{< diagram >}}
 graph TD